Visit Svalbard; What To Do As Svalbard Tourist

 So, I’m off to go to the North Pole to do a marathon there (I know, it’s crazy, you can read about my North Pole Marathon here), to get there I have to go via Svalbard, one of the most northern islands in the world.
 Svalbard, or Spitsbergen as it’s often known.
 Is rarely visited by mainstream tourism because it looks so far away, but it’s one of the most beautiful places in the world, perfect for an adventure holiday (with a splash of luxury if you need it) and in my opinion it’s one of the 2 most amazing islands in the world, along with Socotra, Yemen (the most amazing trip of my life).

 Svalbard is one of those places that once you know about it, you just have to get there.
 I had been in contact with a tour company there 2 years before when I had heard about the chances to see these gorgeous, elusive Polar Bears in the wild.
-Base Camp Explorer are probably the biggest operator on the island so when I booked my North Pole trip, I got back in contact with them and my weird schedule (a few days free here, a few days there) and they squeezed me on, in my opinion, their most epic excursion.
-3 days snowmobile safari.
+Base Camp Explorer is probably the biggest operator on the island so when I booked my North Pole trip, I got back in contact with them and my weird Svalbard Itinerary (a few days free here, a few days there) and they squeezed me on, in my opinion, their most epic excursion.
+The 3 days snowmobile safari.